alexch/codelikethis/public/lessons/javascript/objects.md

 # Getting Object Properties

-You can get the properties of an object with either *dots* or *brackets*:
+You can get the properties of an object using either *dots* or *brackets*:

 | With Dots   | With Brackets  | The Value         |
 |-------------|----------------|-------------------|